GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants include public and private nonprofit institutions of higher education as well as public agencies and nonprofit organizations; nonprofits must provide proof of status such as IRS 501(c)(3) documentation or equivalent state certification; projects must align with rural education and workforce priorities
+Eligible applicants include public and private nonprofit institutions of higher education as well as public and private nonprofit organizations and agencies.
+Nonprofits must provide IRS recognition or equivalent documentation.
+Public agencies include state education and higher education agencies.

 Geographic Eligibility